rafaelsq/wtc/README.md

 ## Usage with [.]wtc.yaml

-You can configure Watch by creating an YAML file with your own rules.
+You can configure WTC by creating an YAML file with your own rules.

 Example: